 June 20, 2025, 11:53 am | Read time: 4 minutes

-The binturong is an excellent climber and primarily lives in the upper levels of the forest, avoiding human settlements.
-It’s all the more surprising that videos frequently appear on social media showing the binturong being kept as a pet.
-What makes the binturong so fascinating—and why it is still not a pet.
+The binturong is an excellent climber, living mostly in the upper levels of the forest and avoiding human settlements.
+It’s all the more surprising that videos of binturongs being kept as pets keep appearing on social media.
+What makes the binturong so fascinating–and why it still isn’t a pet.
 PETBOOK consults an expert.

-The binturong, also known as the bearcat or cat-bear, always looks a bit like it has been up all night—and it usually has.
-This cute animal is mainly active at dusk and during the night.
+The binturong, also known as the bearcat, always looks a bit like it has been up all night–and it usually has.
+This cute animal is primarily active at dusk and during the night.
 Its habitat is in the tropical rainforests of South and Southeast Asia.
-Those hoping to encounter a binturong on the ground will rarely be lucky, as the animal predominantly lives in treetops—its unique, prehensile tail is a special helper, allowing it to hold onto branches.
-For this reason, the animals, which are about 24–38 inches long (excluding the tail), appear relatively clumsy on the ground.
+Those hoping to spot a binturong on the ground will rarely be lucky, as the animal mainly lives in treetops.
+Its unique, prehensile tail helps it hold onto branches, making the 24 to 38 inches (excluding tail) long animals appear clumsy on the ground.
 However, when it comes to climbing, they are true professionals.

-Biologically, the binturong belongs to the family of civets (Viverridae), which are mainly found in Asia and Africa—though it is only distantly related to the domestic cat.
+Biologically, the binturong belongs to the family of viverrids, which are mainly found in Asia and Africa–though it is only distantly related to the domestic cat.
 Its closest relatives include civets, genets, and linsangs.
 With its strong, elongated body and dense, dark fur, the so-called bearcat is perfectly adapted to life in the rainforest.
-There, it can move almost silently through the canopy and set off on its nocturnal excursions unnoticed—though it is more of an opportunistic predator.
+There, it can move almost silently through the canopy and embark on its nocturnal forays unnoticed–though it is more of an opportunistic predator.
 Although it belongs to the order of carnivores, meat is rarely on its menu.
-Instead, the omnivore prefers plant-based food—especially figs, which are among its favorite snacks.1
+Instead, the omnivore prefers plant-based food, with figs being among its favorite snacks.1

 Also interesting: Raccoons in the City–How to Behave Properly